Fort Pitt (Pennsylvania): American Revolutionary War and beyond

 As the commissioners were beginning their work at Fort Pitt in early 1778, Virginia also was taking steps to secure the western frontier.
 George Rogers Clark was commissioned a Lieutenant Colonel of the Illinois regiment of the Virginia State Forces with a plan to capture British held villages in the Illinois country and strike at Detroit.
 Clark organized his force in early 1778 at Redstone, a settlement on the Monongahela River south of Fort Pitt, and departed from there on May 12, 1778, proceeding on boats down the Monongahela to Fort Pitt where they picked up supplies before heading to the Falls of the Ohio.
 Clark was able to capture Kaskasia, Cahokia, and Vincennes in the Illinois country, but was not able to muster a force and march on Detroit.
 However, he was able to capture Hamilton in the winter of 1779 — a success that further encouraged the alliance with France that was forged after the American victory at Saratoga in the fall of 1777.

 Later, during the Northwest Indian War, General Anthony Wayne built a fort adjacent to the site as Fort Lafayette, elided to Fort Fayette.
-Still later it was regarrisioned in the War of 1812 as a staging point and supply depot for expeditions against northern British forts.
+Still later it was regarrisoned in the War of 1812 as a staging point and supply depot for expeditions against northern British forts.
 Both forts became part of the borough of Pittsburgh.